 Notes

-If you are a sourdough baker, my technique for using sourdough bread dough to make pizza crusts is found on the Sourdough Pizza Variations page.
+Try my Sourdough Pizza Crust recipe.
 Also, I don’t specify quantities for the topping – you know what you like.

 Thank you!